Easier Painting Than Thinking: Can Text-to-Image Models Set the Stage, but Not Direct the Play?: Introduction

-\begin{itemize}[leftmargin=*] \item We introduce \textsc{T2I-CoReBench}, the first benchmark that jointly emphasizes comprehensiveness and complexity in T2I evaluation, covering both composition and reasoning capabilities through $1,080$ challenging prompts across 12 dimensions.
+\item We introduce \textsc{T2I-CoReBench}, the first benchmark that jointly emphasizes comprehensiveness and complexity in T2I evaluation, covering both composition and reasoning capabilities through $1,080$ challenging prompts across 12 dimensions.

-\item We propose an automatic checklist-based evaluation protocol aligned with human judgments, consisting of around $13,500$ individual \textit{yes/no} questions in total.
-This allows fine-grained and reliable assessment of whether the generated images capture both explicit and implicit visual elements.
+\item We pair each prompt with a human-verified checklist of individual \textit{yes/no} questions, for a total of around $13,500$ questions across the benchmark.
+This facilitates fine-grained and reliable assessment of whether the generated images faithfully capture both explicit and implicit elements.

-\item We conduct comprehensive evaluations on 28 current T2I models and conclude valuable insights, revealing that composition, though steadily improving, still remains unsolved in complex scenarios, whereas reasoning lags markedly behind and stands as the central bottleneck.
+\item We conduct comprehensive evaluations on 38 current T2I models and conclude valuable insights, revealing that composition, though steadily improving, still remains unsolved in complex scenarios, whereas reasoning lags markedly behind and stands as the central bottleneck.

 \end{itemize}